All Episodes

 I just wanted to ask you your personal opinion on Apple and Apple losing its edge.

-I don't know what your personal experience has been with the new MacBook Pro, but you know, I find it a little disappointing that it took over 500 days for a new MacBook Pro to come out.
+I don't know what your personal experience has been with the new MacBook Pro, but I find it a little disappointing that it took over 500 days for a new MacBook Pro to come out.

 Yeah.